Ruffed Grouse

 Banff National Park, Rockies

 The ruffed grouse (Bonasa umbellus) is a medium-sized forest grouse found year-round in Banff National Park; subalpine and montane forests, particularly along edges and in aspen–conifer mixes.
-Spruce grouse (Canachites canadensis) also occur in the park; the resort’s Grouse runs refer to both species.
+The closely related spruce grouse prefers denser, all-conifer forest and is the bird more often seen on the wetter, shadier upper trails.

 Identification